dpuelz/MachineLearning_MSBA-WP/README.md

 ### Week 3: Definition and conditioning, independence

 - Textbook readings: *QSS* Ch.
 6.1 - 6.3.
-In these readings, you'll learn the basics of probability and simulation in R.
+	- What is conditional probability?
+Provide a real-life example of conditional probability.
+	- What are random variables, and how are they related to probability?
+	- How can you simulate from probability distributions in R?
-- Other readings: [Chapter 1 of these course notes.](./readings/Bertsekas_Tsitsiklis_Introduction_to_probability.pdf)  There's a lot more technical stuff in here, but Chapter 1 really covers the basics of what every data scientist should know about probability.
+- Other readings: [Chapter 1 of these course notes.](./readings/Bertsekas_Tsitsiklis_Introduction_to_probability.pdf)  There's a lot more technical stuff in here, but Chapter 1 really covers the basics of what every data scientist should know about probability. (optional)
 - Code:
 	- [Simulating random variables](code/probability.R)
 - [Discussion questions](discussions/week3.md)